SUPLA/supla-arduino/readme.md

 char AUTHKEY[SUPLA_AUTHKEY_SIZE] =  {0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00};
 ```

-Next change is for custome digitalWrite and digitalRead methods.
+Next change is for custom digitalWrite and digitalRead methods.
 Those can be used to create virtual digital pins.
 Instead of adding custom
 callback method that overrides digitalWrite/Read method, you should create a new class which inhertis from Supla::Io base class and define
 your own customDigitalRead/Write methods.
 Here is short example (you can put this code in ino file, before setup()):
 ```